 Your clients should never have to make a phone call or send an email to check on the status of their project.
 Not only does it take time and slow your project down, it also degrades the customer experience and leaves everyone frustrated.

-GuideCX moves onboarding projects forward quickly and smoothly thanks to automated processes, but make sure you are checking in regularly to see how things are going from your client’s perspective.
+Make sure you are checking in regularly to see how things are going from your client’s perspective.
 Are they getting what they expected?
 Is there something that isn’t working the way they had hoped?
 Has their definition of success changed?
+These answers can help perfect how you outline your process and reduce the overall TTV.

 7. Examine the Data